jschreuder/Middle/README.rst

         }
     );

-When doing this the order might be less explicit, so be extra mindful of the order in which you add the middlewares.
+When doing this through in multiple places, for example through service providers, the order might be less explicit, so be extra mindful of the order in which you add the middlewares.

 -----------------
 Included services